ianmcburnie/a11y-first-workshop/README.md

 We have introduced 3 key pieces of 'meta' data:

-* Language attribute
 * Language attribute ensures correct pronunciation, amongst other things.
-See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#meaning-doc-lang-id">WCAG 3.1.1</a>
+    * See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#meaning-doc-lang-id">WCAG 3.1.1</a>
-* Viewport Scale
 * Viewport meta must ensure pinch-to-zoom is **not** disabled.
-See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-scale">WCAG 1.4.4</a> and <a href="https://ebay.gitbooks.io/mindpatterns/content/antipatterns/disabling_pinch-to-zoom.html">MIND Anti-Pattern: Disabling Pinch-to-Zoom</a>.
+    * See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-scale">WCAG 1.4.4</a> and <a href="https://ebay.gitbooks.io/mindpatterns/content/antipatterns/disabling_pinch-to-zoom.html">MIND Anti-Pattern: Disabling Pinch-to-Zoom</a>.
-    * Valid use cases for disabling pinch to zoom are mapping applications and video games
+    * Valid use cases for disabling pinch-to-zoom are mapping applications and video games
-* Title
 * Title ensures the user can orient themselves.
-See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-title">WCAG 2.4.2</a>.
+    * See <a href="https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-title">WCAG 2.4.2</a>.
 Titles identify the current location without requiring users to read or interpret page content.

 ### Paragraphs